 1. Sage (Salvia Officinalis)

 Compounds found in sage can dry up perspiration, while the oils contained in sage are antiseptic and antibiotic.
-Use it on your skin to help lessen body odor caused by your perspiration or by infectious agents.
+Use it on your skin to help lessen body odor caused by perspiration or by infectious agents.
 You can use sage as a body powder, body wash, and tea.

-To create a body powder, crush dried sage and apply it to your skin.
+- Body Powder: Crush dried sage and apply it to your skin.

-You can also internally drink sage tea to treat body odor.
-Drink small amounts as needed rather than drinking it routinely.
+- Sage Tea: Drink small amounts as needed rather than drinking it routinely.
 Caution: Prolonged use can cause dizziness, hot flushes, and seizures.
 Do not take internally if pregnant or breastfeeding.

 2. Rosemary (Rosmarinus Officinalis)

-- You can also make a tea from rosemary to use as body wash by steeping 1/4 cup of dried rosemary in 1/2 liter (2 cups) of water.
-If irritation occurs, discontinue the use.
+- You can also make a tea to use as body wash by steeping 1/4 cup of dried rosemary in 1/2 liter (2 cups) of water.
+If irritation occurs, discontinue use.

 3. Fennel (Foeniculum Vulgare)

-4. Sweet-Smelling Body Powder
+Sweet-Smelling Body Powder Recipe

 - 35 grams cornflour